mnikander/lab/0000-questions-repo/readme.md

 - exercises during the week are best on the order of 60-90 minutes, so the questions should be really small
 - it's fun to try out new things in this quick and easy context, without having to think/worry about a larger codebase
 - this could be a really good way to try out a wider variety of things, outside of languages and compilers as well
+- large questions bring a greater risk of getting stuck
+- usually only one question is in progress at a time, so having one large question open for a long time, effectively suppresses small questions -> it would be wise to move large questions into another repo sooner so small experiments can continue here, one at a time

 ## Future Work
 <!-- Are there follow-up questions? -->